carolzhou/multiPhATE/README.md

 gene.fnt and protein.faa fasta files generated using the designated preferred gene finder

-CGC_results.txt - side-by-side comparison of all gene finder results (if at least two were run)
+CGC_results.txt - side-by-side comparison of all gene finder results (if at least two were run) plus comparison statistics

 cgc.gff - a superset of gene calls, each tagged with the gene caller(s) that made the call